brycewray/hugo-site/content/posts/2020/06/o-say-can-you-ci-cd.md

 &nbsp;.&nbsp;.&nbsp;. which brings us to our GitHub Action for the build/deploy operation.

-Store the following---call it `netlify-deploy.yml`, if you wish---in a `/.github/workflows/` folder at the top level of your site repo.
+Store the following --- call it `netlify-deploy.yml`, if you wish --- in a `/.github/workflows/` folder at the top level of your site repo.
 This file **does** allow for webmentions, but feel free to take out the relevant parts if you don't use webmentions.

 ```yaml
 name: CI-Netlify